-University of South Australia staff are able to copy and communicate television and radio broadcasts from free-to-air, satellite and cable services for the educational purposes of the University without obtaining permission from the Copyright Owner.
+University of South Australia staff are able to copy and communicate television and radio broadcasts from free-to-air, satellite and cable services for the educational purposes of the University without obtaining permission from the copyright owners.

-Any television or radio broadcast can be copied, including podcasts of broadcasts originally aired as free-to-air broadcasts and available from a Broadcaster’s website (e.g. podcasts of ABC programmes originally screened on TV).
-This does not include subscription services such as Presto, Stan, and Netflix.
+Any television or radio broadcast can be copied, including podcasts of broadcasts originally aired as free-to-air broadcasts and available from the broadcaster’s website (e.g. podcasts of ABC programmes originally screened on TV).
+This does not include subscription services such as Presto, Stan and Netflix.

 There are no limits on the number of copies you can make; however, each copy must be clearly labelled and deposited in the Library before you can use it.